weedge/MegaTTS3/readme.md

 ## Security
-If you discover a potential security issue in this project, or think you may have discovered a security issue, we ask that you notify Bytedance Security via our [security center](https://security.bytedance.com/src) or [vulnerability reporting email](sec@bytedance.com).
+If you discover a potential security issue in this project, or think you may have discovered a security issue, we ask that you notify Bytedance Security via our [security center](https://security.bytedance.com/src) or [sec@bytedance.com](sec@bytedance.com).

 Please do **not** create a public GitHub issue.